Cazoo is a car dealership that purchases and sells vehicles completely online. Cars are delivered directly to the customer’s desired location.

 The involvement of car manufacturers doesn’t come as much of a surprise since Heycar has been incorporated as a sub-division of German car manufacturer Volkswagen.
 When it launched in the U.K. in April 2019, it did so with Mercedes Benz (Allianz and Renault are also shareholders).

-Heycar has since launched dedicated sites in Spain (2020) and France (2021), which means Heycar competes with Cazoo in four countries.
+Heycar has since launched dedicated sites in Spain (2020) and France (2021), which means Heycar used to compete with Cazoo in four countries.
+However, Cazoo’s 2022 closures and layoffs means that the two firms now only go against each other in the United Kingdom.

 Headquarters: Cambridge, Massachusetts Founder(s): Langley Steinert Year Founded: 2006